home-assistant/core/README.md

 ```

 **/api/services - GET**<br>
-Returns a dict with as keys the domain and as value a list of published services.
+Returns an array of service objects.
+Each object contains the domain and which services it contains.

 ```json
 [